apify/apify-docs/content/academy/web_scraping_for_beginners.md

   * [Basics of crawling]({{@link web_scraping_for_beginners/crawling.md}})
   * [Best practices]({{@link web_scraping_for_beginners/best_practices.md}})

-> We release course content as soon as we write it instead of launching it all at the same time much later.
-If you want to get notified about new lessons in the academy, [sign up for a free Apify account](https://console.apify.com/sign-up?asrc=developers_portal) to get our newsletters.

 ## [](#requirements) Requirements

 You don't need to be a developer or a software engineer to complete this course, but basic programming knowledge is recommended.
 Don't be afraid, though.
-We explain everything in great detail in the this course and provide external references that can help you level up your web scraping and development skills.
+We explain everything in great detail in the course and provide external references that can help you level up your web scraping and web development skills.
 If you're new to programming, pay very close attention to the instructions and examples.
 A seemingly insignificant thing like using `[]` instead of `()` can make a lot of difference.

-> If you don't already have basic programming/web development knowledge and would like to be well-prepared for this course, we recommend taking a [JavaScript course](https://www.codecademy.com/learn/introduction-to-javascript) and learning about [CSS Selectors](https://www.w3schools.com/css/css_selectors.asp).
+> If you don't already have basic programming knowledge and would like to be well-prepared for this course, we recommend taking a [JavaScript course](https://www.codecademy.com/learn/introduction-to-javascript) and learning about [CSS Selectors](https://www.w3schools.com/css/css_selectors.asp).

 As you progress to the more advanced courses, the coding will get more challenging, but will still be manageable to a person with an intermediate level of programming skills.